It's mid afternoon. Thomas walks up to you and says, "Can we talk for a minute?"

 Instead, focus on alternative forms of growth.
 There are many ways to grow your people without promoting them:

-This 3rd option is particularly powerful when they ask for a raise.
+This 3rd option is particularly powerful when an employee asks for a raise.
 Not only are you then providing them a growth opportunity, but you're helping them fix the issue that's frustrating them.

 Your ability to grow your people is only limited by your own creativity, and willingness to experiment.
-When someone asks you for a raise, use growth and new opportunities to help you both in the short and long term.
+If an employee asked for a raise, use growth and new opportunities to help you both in the short and long term.

 Further Reading: